brianzammit/temporal-phantom-worker/Readme.md

 #### Result Templating

-Temporal Phantom Worker supports dynamic result generation for workflows and activities using Go's powerful text/template package.
-This allows you to create results that adapt based on input parameters or include randomized values, making your tests more flexible and robust.
+Temporal Phantom Worker supports dynamic result generation for workflows and activities using Go's powerful [text/template](https://pkg.go.dev/text/template) package.
+This allows you creating results that adapt based on input parameters or include randomized values, making tests more flexible and robust.

 Temporal Phantom Worker also supports the following additional functions to generate data:
 1. `randomString(length)`